 We are totally eggs, bacon, veggies and raw milk kind of house for breakfast most mornings, but it is nice to switch things up a few times a week!
 And having quick and easy breakfasts like a gluten-free quinoa granola on hand for busy mornings is a nice option.

 I pulled boxed cereals (even organic ones!) from our shelves years ago after learning how toxic the grains become after going through the process of being made.
 I had just spent over a year healing my gut and I didn’t want to damage it again!
 So any “cereal” for breakfast is usually a bowl of soaked oatmeal or homemade soaked granola cereal.

-I have a couple different granola cereal options since I like to rotate my grains to keep my gut from being overloaded.
+I have a couple of different granola cereal options since I like to rotate my grains to keep my gut from being overloaded.
 I figure most probably have had granola made with oats at one point or another, so I thought I would share my take on granola made with quinoa.

 This is a HUGE batch.
 Please feel free to halve this if you want.
 I may really love cooking, but I don’t like wasting time – if I’m gonna be making something that I know my family will be eating on a weekly basis, I’m making an army load of it, and storing it in my freezer!
 I send my husband along with a gallon freezer bag for an occasional breakfast or snack at work, keep some in a container in my cupboard, and store the rest flat in freezer bags in the freezer.

-- 4 cups shredded unsweetened coconut
+- 2 cups shredded unsweetened coconut

-- 1 cup chia seed
+- 1/2 cup chia seeds

-- 1 cup organic unsweetened applesauce
+- 1/2 cup unsweetened applesauce

-- 1 TB vanilla extract
+- 2 tsp vanilla extract

 - Spread the granola mixture over 3 large baking sheets/jelly roll pans.